erikato-git/DIP-projekt---JavaScript-Pug-Css/README.md

 Replace serviceAccountKey.json with your own generated key.

-OBS: Problems with connecting to database (firestore)
+OBS: Problems with connecting to database (firestore)!!!